arduino/report-size-trends/README.md

 ### `google-key-file`

 **Required** Contents of the Google key file used to update the size trends report Google Sheets spreadsheet.
-This should be defined using a [GitHub secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+This should be defined using a [GitHub encrypted secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

 1. Open https://console.developers.google.com/project
 1. Click the "Create Project" button.
 1. In the "Project name" field, enter the name you want for your project.
 1. You don't need to select anything from the "Location" menu.
+1. Click the "Create" button.
+1. Wait for project creation to finish.
 1. Click the button with the three horizontal lines at the top left corner of the window.
 1. Hover the mouse pointer over "APIs & Services".
 1. Click "Library".